Cilvia Demo

-Cilvia Demo (also referred to as Cilvia) is the second EP by American rapper Isaiah Rashad.
+Cilvia Demo is the debut extended play by American rapper Isaiah Rashad.
 It was released on January 28, 2014, by Top Dawg Entertainment (TDE).
 The mixtape features guest appearances from Jean Deaux and Michael Da Vinci, as well as his Top Dawg label-mates SZA, Schoolboy Q and Jay Rock.
-The albums production was handled by several record producers, namely Ross Vega, Mr. Carmack, Joseph L'Étranger, Black Metaphor, The Antydote, Farhot, Chris Calor, D. Sanders and a member of the Digi+Phonics Sounwave.
+The EP's production was handled by several record producers, namely Ross Vega, Mr. Carmack, Joseph L'Étranger, Black Metaphor, The Antydote, Farhot, Chris Calor, D. Sanders, and Digi+Phonics member Sounwave.

 Cilvia Demo received universal acclaim from music critics.
-The album also developed a cult following.
-It was included in several year-end top album lists by critics and publications.
-The album debuted at number 40 on the US Billboard 200, selling 8,500 copies its first week.
+The EP also developed a cult following.
+It was included in several year-end top album lists by critics and publications, and debuted at number 40 on the US Billboard 200, selling 8,500 copies its first week.

 Music

-Cilvia Demo is a loose concept album that, according to Rashad, sums up his emotional struggle, from his teenage to adolescent years.
-The project is characterized by its personal themes, such as substance abuse, fatherhood, coming of age, and police brutality.
+Cilvia Demo is characterized by its personal themes, such as substance abuse, fatherhood, coming of age, and police brutality.
 Its music incorporates stylistic and production elements of southern, experimental, and progressive hip hop.
-The production consists of smooth, old school influenced, downbeat southern hip hop, with elements of experimental soul and trip hop.
+The production consists of smooth, old school influenced, downbeat southern hip-hop, with elements of experimental soul and trip hop.
 The project features hazy and atmospheric soundscapes of low, mid, to high-tempo beats with chopped and screwed background vocals; its abrasive main vocal set against smooth, slow burning southern-styled production.

 Critical reception

 Cilvia Demo was met with universal acclaim from music critics upon its release.
-Praise was directed at the album's unconventional and experimental production, cohesiveness, and Rashad's unique style and thoughtful lyrics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 82, which indicates "universal acclaim", based on 13 reviews.
+Praise was directed at the release's unconventional and experimental production, cohesiveness, and Rashad's unique style and thoughtful lyrics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the EP received an average score of 82, which indicates "universal acclaim", based on 13 reviews.
 Rob Markman of MTV gave the project a positive review saying, "By the time the 14-track project winds down, Isaiah Rashad slowly doles out his own coming-of-age story using introspective raps, melodies and, at times, good old southern bounce."
 Marcus Dowling of HipHopDX said, "Every story and hook on Isaiah Rashad's Cilvia Demo connects on a human level.
 What it lacks in depth is covered by excellent production and raw talent."
 Michael Madden of Consequence of Sound gave the project a positive review saying, "At any rate, Rashad sounds like he belongs.
 He's touched down on his own terms, and he'll be sticking around for a while."
 Sheldon Pearce of XXL gave the project an overwhelmingly positive review, directing praise at the album's production, lyrical content, and replay value.